qfpl/fp-in-ruby/fp-in-ruby-overview.md

 ### Immutability

+ - consequence of RT
  - Variables don't vary
  - Yes, really.
 Not as hard as you might think.
  - code example

 ### No side effects

+ - consequence of RT
  - You're crazy - how do you read/write files or talk to a database
  - We can separate computations that talk to the outside world from their execution
  - e.g. A ruby program that generates a ruby program for talking to files